 We thus instead begin by considering what sources can produce frequencies of order 19.5 Hz.
-The characteristic frequency of an object of average density $\bar{\rho}$ is ~ $(G\bar{\rho})^{1/2}$.
-Because 19.5 Hz is well above the < 1 Hz maximum for white dwarfs and less dense objects, these are ruled out (see the similar discussion in Gold 1968 for why pulsars cannot be white dwarfs).
-Thus, even independently of GRB 211211A being a gamma-ray burst, the 19.5 Hz QPO points to a neutron star or black hole origin.
+The characteristic frequency of an object of average density $\bar{\rho}$ is $\sim (G\bar{\rho})^{1/2}$.
+Because 19.5 Hz is well above the <1 Hz maximum for white dwarfs and less dense objects, these are disfavored (see the similar discussion in Gold 1968 for why pulsars cannot be white dwarfs).
+Thus, even independently of GRB 211211A being a GRB, the 19.5 Hz QPO points to a neutron star or black hole origin.
+12

-The ringdown frequency of a black hole is ~ $10^4 \text{ Hz}(M{\odot}/M)$, multiplied by a factor of order unity that depends on the black hole spin parameter and the harmonic/overtone of the mode.
-Thus a ~ 500 M{\odot} black hole would have a frequency in the vicinity of our signal.
-The observed quality factor of $Q = \pi f/\Delta f \approx \pi 20 \text{ Hz}/2 \text{ Hz} \approx 30$ is relatively high for a black hole ringdown, but would be possible if the spin parameter is ≥ 0.98 (e.g., Echeverria 1989).
+The fundamental ringdown frequency of a black hole is $\sim 10^4 \, \text{Hz}(M{\odot}/M)$, multiplied by a factor of order unity that depends on the black hole spin parameter and the harmonic of the mode.
+Thus a $\sim 500 \, M{\odot}$ black hole would have a frequency in the vicinity of our signal (see, e.g., Table 1 of Kokkotas & Schmidt 1999).
+The observed quality factor of $Q = \pi f/\Delta f \gtrsim \pi 20 \, \text{Hz}/1 \, \text{Hz} \approx 60$ is quite high for a black hole ringdown but would be possible if the spin parameter is $\gtrsim 0.99$ (e.g., Echeverria 1989).
 However, the observation of a kilonova from this GRB, which suggests that a neutron star was disrupted, is not consistent with such a high-mass black hole because a neutron star would enter the horizon without being torn apart.
-It therefore appears that the signal originated from a mode or rotation of a neutron star, or from some aspect of accretion disk around either a neutron star or a black hole.
+It therefore appears that the signal originated from a mode or rotation of a neutron star, or from some aspect of an accretion disk around either a neutron star or a black hole.

-Neutron star p-modes, including the fundamental f-mode, are much too high-frequency (> 1000 Hz) to explain our signal.
-Neutron star g-modes are lower in frequency but are expected to be at least hundreds of Hz and are thus also too high in frequency.
-The frequencies could be lower for a proto neutron star because of its lower density, but this state is expected to evolve rapidly in density and thus it is difficult to understand how it would produce as sharp a frequency as our signal.
+Neutron star p-modes, including the fundamental f-mode, are much too high-frequency (>1000 Hz) to explain our signal.
+Neutron star g-modes are lower in frequency but are expected to be at least hundreds of Hz and are thus also too high in frequency, although the exact value is dependent on the equation of state and could be lower (see, e.g., Figure 2 of Kuan et al. 2022, which shows g-mode frequencies as low as 60 Hz).
+The frequencies could be lower for a proto neutron star because of its lower density, but this state is expected to evolve rapidly in density and thus it is difficult to understand how it would produce a frequency as sharp as our signal.

-QPOs with frequencies comparable to the 19.5 Hz signal have been seen in giant flares from the soft gamma-ray repeaters SGR 1900+14 and SGR 1806-20 (Israel et al. 2005; Strohmayer & Watts 2005, 2006; Huppenkothen et al. 2014; Pumpe et al. 2018; Miller et al. 2019), and the frequency width is often comparable to the ~ 2 Hz we infer for the 19.5 Hz signal (Miller et al. 2019).
+QPOs with frequencies comparable to the 19.5 Hz signal have been seen in giant flares from the soft gamma-ray repeaters SGR 1900 + 14 and SGR 1806-20 et al. 2005; Strohmayer & Watts 2005, 2006; Huppenkothen et al. 2014; Pumpe et al. 2018; Miller et al. 2019), and the frequency width is often comparable to the \sim 1 Hz upper limit that we infer for the 19.5 Hz signal (Miller et al. 2019).
 There is not a clear consensus about the origin of these SGR QPOs, but candidates include torsional modes of the crust and magnetohydrodynamic (MHD) modes in the core.
-A challenge to crustal models of our signal is that because the oscillation is evident less than two seconds after the start of the main burst, it is implausible that a hard crust would have formed.
-MHD modes are not as easy to disprove, although for this and for other frameworks there remains the question of why the signal starts and stops abruptly.
+A challenge to crustal models of our signal is that because the oscillation is evident less than 2 s after the start of the main burst, it is implausible that a hard crust would have formed.
+MHD modes are not as easy to disprove, although for this and other frameworks, there remains the question of why the signal starts and stops abruptly.